svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 * Fixed issue where music might not play on the title screen
 * Raised "memory of dead background sprites" to 300 from 100 for Windows, up to 200 for mobile
 * Doubled memory Dink is allowed to use before uncaching graphics not used recently (could probably be disabled entirely for Windows but whatever)

+------ Change log for 1.8.3 ----------

+* Added "If a .dmod file is put in the Dink HD directory (where the .exe is), it will be automatically installed and then deleted" to readme.txt
+* Dialog box rendering was off a few pixels due to me forgetting to remove some tests I did, fixed
+* Black at index 255 and white at index 0 is now forced during bmp loading.
+Windows does it, photoshop doesn't, but older versions of Dink (directx) seemed to do it so going with that
+* Invalid sprite sent to freeze/unfreeze will no longer crash the game (bug was also in original 1.08)
+* Added hardening to check valid input on many script functions, will stop "sometimes" crashes based on bad scripting as well as log them
+* Crash logging should show correct function names.
+I mean it this time!